wlsong/PyLipID/README.md

 **-resi_offset**: Shifting the residue index.
 It is useful if you need to change the residue index in your trajectories.
 For example, to change the residue indeces from 5,6,7,..., to 10,11,12,..., use -resi_offset 4.
 All the outputs, including protein sequence and saved coordinates, will be changed by this.

 **-resi_list**: The indices of residues on which the calculations are done.
 This option is useful for those proteins with large regions that don't require calculation.
 Skipping those calculations could save time and memory.
 Accepted syntax include 1/ defining a range, like 1-10 (both ends included); 2/ single residue index, like 25 26 17.
 All the selections are seperated by space.
-For example, -resi_list 1-10 20-30 40 45 46.
-The residue indices are not affected by -resi_offset, i.e. they should be the indices in your trajectories.
+For example, -resi_list 1-10 20-30 40 45 46 means selecting residues 1-10, 20-30, 40, 45 and 46 for calculation.
+The residue indices are not affected by -resi_offset, i.e. they should be consistent with the indices in your trajectories.

 **-nbootstrap**: The number of samples for bootstrapping the calcultion of koff.
 The default is 10.
 The larger the number, the more time-consuming the calculation will be.
 The closer the bootstrapped residence time/koffs are to the original values, the more reliable those original values are.
 The bootstrapped results are ploted in each of the koff plots and plotted apposed to the original values in the figure showing residence time.